bmgk/PLCTIA.NetLibrary-documentation/docs/core/Symbol.md

 ## SimpleSymbol

-Simple symbol don't has sub elements and type field is static.
+Simple symbol is for don't has sub elements and type field is static.

 ``` cs
 public class SimpleSymbol<TDataType> : Symbol<TDataType>, ISimpleVariable<TDataType>